amashuroff/understanding-weird-parts-js/js-browser.md

 - all function and variable declarations are put on the top of the current scope
 - with let however, it cannot be accessed before initialization
+- Normally, you can only use a variable after its declaration with let or const has run.
+This can be annoying with functions because they may need to call each other, and it's hard to track which function is used by which others and needs to be defined first.
+As a convenience, when (and only when!) you use the function declaration syntax, the order of their definitions doesn't matter because they get "hoisted".
+- This is a fancy way of saying that conceptually, they all automatically get moved to the top of the scope.
+By the time you call them, they're all defined.

 ```javascript
 // looks like this